LucasDelfino92/morrowindsharp/mw2.md

 Edits, re-filters, or adds on to vanilla dialogue to add more situational nuance.
 - [**LDM - Choices & Consequences v0.46 (Morrowind# Compatible)**](https://www.mediafire.com/file/owmjxwzbysfolfs/LDM+-+Choices+and+Consequences+v0.46+alpha+(Morrowind#+Compatible).zip/file) by Lucevar
 A quest tweaks module for LDM that attempts to provide more roleplay options, more noticeable NPC reactions and consequences for completing quests (depending of course on HOW you complete them), and overall a more reactive game world.
 This mod is currently in **beta**. [**You can follow the mod's progress and report issues here.**](https://discord.com/channels/210394599246659585/677279423250038834)
-  - Edited to remove the Quarantined Vvardenfell lines, as **Early Transport to Mournhold** includes similar lines.
 - [**Early Transport to Mournhold**](https://www.nexusmods.com/morrowind/mods/47985) by Necrolesian
 Allows travel to Mournhold before the Dark Brotherhood attacks begin.
 - [**Outfit Greetings Tweaked**](https://www.nexusmods.com/morrowind/mods/46066) by Anille